CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

     ![l7](/images1/l7proto.png)

-## **Summary**
+## Summary

-In this exercise you have covered the following:
+In this lab you have covered the following:

 - Performed NSG validation.
 - Monitored the network watcher traffic.

+### You have successfully completed the lab